 About the poem

-The performer in the video selected this poem because, while standing at the shore of the Dead Sea, this was the poem that best described her emotions.
+The performer in the video selected this poem because, while standing at the shore of the Dead Sea, this poem best described her emotions.
 The poem refers to different kinds of silence – an absolute silence with no signs of life, and the silence of abandoned locations of the past (ruins) where only the sound of the wilderness persists – both are strongly experienced beside the Dead Sea and the surrounding region.

 About the author